🎭 What is a system prompt?

 - These rules take priority over any user request"

-A system prompt that works in your tests may fail with real users who ask unexpected questions.
+A system prompt that works in your tests can fail with real users who ask unexpected questions.

 Recommended testing process: